 Simon Sinek says that behind most WHY-type leaders there’s a HOW-type who builds the infrastructure which brings the WHY to life.

 WHY types are the visionaries with overactive imaginations.

 They tend to be optimists who believe that everything they can imagine can be accomplished and they tend to be focused on things most people can’t see, like the future.

-HOW types are more practical and more realist and tend to be focused on the things most people can see -and tend to be better at building them-.
+HOW types are more practical and more realistic and tend to be focused on the things most people can see -and tend to be better at building them-.

-Interestingly Simon Sinek says that HOW types can be very successful and make millions but rarely they build billion dollar businesses that change the world.
+Interestingly Simon Sinek says that HOW types can be very successful and make millions but rarely do they build billion-dollar businesses that change the world.

 And while HOW types don’t need WHY types to do well, WHY types do need HOW types or they’ll end up starving visionaries.

 And while most successful entrepreneurs fancy themselves as visionaries they’re HOW types.

 Billion-dollar companies are usually born when a good WHY type meets a good HOW type (example of Walt Disney and Roy).